MJLMills/rhorix/README.md

 #### Acknowledgements

 This project was initially developed as an employee of Sandia National Laboratories, in the Enzyme Optimization group at the DOE's [Joint BioEnergy Institute](https://www.jbei.org/) under the direction of Dr. Kenneth Sale.
-Much of the necessary knowledge was developed during the author's graduate studies in the [Quantum Chemical Topology group](http://www.qct.manchester.ac.uk/) of Paul Popelier at the University of Manchester.
+Much of the necessary knowledge was developed during the author's graduate studies in the [Quantum Chemical Topology group](http://www.qct.manchester.ac.uk/) of Prof. Paul Popelier at the University of Manchester.
 The program would not exist without the expert advice and guidance of Mark Forrer.

 #### License